swisschain/Lykke-HftApi-Docs/source/includes/_public-stream.md

 Get current asset pair order books online.

 After subscribing you will get a data stream.
-The first packet in the stream will always be a complete snapshot with current order bookss.
+The first packet in the stream will always contain a complete snapshot with current order books.
 The follow packages in data stream will only contain changed levels in the order book.

-Please note that if a level is deleted at a specific price, a packet containing a level with a specified price and a volume of zero will be sent to the stream.
+Please note that if a level is deleted at a specific price, a packet containing the level with the specified price will be sent to the stream with zero volume.

 ### Query Parameters